yolisses0/modulee/README.md

 To run as an web app locally:

-1. Clone the repository.
+1. Clone the repository
-2. Install the dependencies: `npm install`
+2. `npm install` to install the dependencies
-3. Install the audio backend dependencies: **go to the `static` folder** and run `npm install`
+3. **go to the `static` folder** and run `npm install` to install the audio backend dependencies
+4. `docker compose up -d` to start the databases
+5. Create a copy of `.env.example` named `.env`
+6. `npx prisma migrate dev` to run the database migrations
-4. Start the server: `npm run dev`
+7. `npm run dev` to start the server.
-5. Open the url [http://localhost:5173](http://localhost:5173) on the browser
+8. Open the url [http://localhost:5173](http://localhost:5173) on the browser

 ## Contributing